GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Digital Recordkeeping & Traceability System Design for IFA v6
+Digital Recordkeeping & Traceability System Design for GLOBALG.A.P.
+IFA

 Objective & Challenges